FluvialSeds/isotopylog/README.rst

 About isotopylog
 ================
-``isotopylog`` is a Python package for analyzing "clumped" isotope kinetic data; it is particularly suited for assessing carbonate clumped isotope (i.e., ∆\ :sub:`47`\) bond reordering and closure temperatures, but will be expanded in the future to include clumped isotopes of other molecular species (e.g., sulfate).
+``isotopylog`` is a Python package for analyzing "clumped" isotope kinetic data; it is particularly suited for assessing carbonate clumped isotope (i.e., ∆\ :sub:`47`\) bond reordering and closure temperatures, but will be expanded in the future to include clumped isotopes of other isotopologues (e.g., ∆\ :sub:`48`\) molecular species (e.g., sulfate).
 This package currently performs two basic functions:

 (1) it fits ∆\ :sub:`47`\ reordering data from carbonate heating experiments (inverse model) and (2) it predicts geologic ∆\ :sub:`47`\ evolution given any time/temperature sample history (forward model).

-For both functions, the package can use any of the available clumped isotope kinetic models: (1) the "pseudo-first-order" model (Passey and Henkes, 2012), (2) the "transient defect/equilibrium defect" model (Henkes et al., 2014), (3) the "pair-diffusion" model (Stolper and Eiler, 2015), and (4) the "disordered kinetic" model (Hemingway and Henkes, 2020).
+For both functions, the package can use any of the available clumped isotope kinetic models: (1) the "pseudo-first-order" model (Passey and Henkes, 2012), (2) the "transient defect/equilibrium defect" model (Henkes et al., 2014), (3) the "pair-diffusion" model (Stolper and Eiler, 2015), and (4) the "disordered kinetic" model (Hemingway and Henkes, 2021).

 This package allows users to quickly and easily assess whether their clumped isotope measurements reflect primary signatures, or if these values have been reset during diagenetic heating.
 Similarly, it also allows users to easily assess geologic cooling rates using the apparent "closure" or "blocking" temperatures recorded in carbonates that have been diagenetically heated.

 Package Information
 -------------------
 :Authors:
-  Jordon D. Hemingway (jordon_hemingway@fas.harvard.edu)
+  Jordon D. Hemingway (jordon.hemingway@erdw.ethz.ch)

 :Version:
-  0.0.5
+  0.0.6

 :Release:
-  28 August 2020
+  15 July 2021

 :License:
   GNU GPL v3 (or greater)